PBS plans to share census results with ECP for next general polls

 -

-PBS plans to share census results with ECP for next general pollsFebruary 17, 2017Print : Top Story
+PBS plans to share census results with ECP for next general pollsFebruary 18, 2017Print : Islamabad

 He said that they were in the process of printing 55 million forms for holding the population census having barcode and reference number at each form and UNFPA had already provided 42 million forms while remaining 13 million forms were in the process of printing from Pakistan Security Printing Corporation.